unyt-org/uix/docs/4_Components.md

 To apply css styles to a component in a module `my_component.ts`, you can create a file next to the module file, called `my_component.css`.

-If the component extends `UIX.ShadowDomComponent`, the styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.
+If the component extends `UIX.ShadowDOMComponent`, the styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.

-For components that don't extend `UIX.ShadowDomComponent`, the styles from `my_component.css` are added as to the global style declaration.
+For components that don't extend `UIX.ShadowDOMComponent`, the styles from `my_component.css` are added as to the global style declaration.
 In this case it is your responsibility to make sure that your style declarations don't have any side effects for other components.

 For general global styles, you can add an `entrypoint.css` file next to the `entrypoint.ts` file.